Texas Wesleyan University: Academics

 The Commission on Colleges of the Southern Association of Colleges and Schools accredits Texas Wesleyan.

 Throughout its history, the university has remained closely affiliated with the United Methodist Church.
 The university maintains special relationships with several United Methodist congregations, and some trustees are representatives of the United Methodist Church.
 In keeping with Methodist tradition, the university welcomes individuals of all faiths and is thoroughly ecumenical in its practices.

 Student body

-U.S. News & World Report considers Texas Wesleyan's admissions to be “selective.”

-Undergraduate enrollment is 1,917 and graduate enrollment is 689 students.
-412 students live on campus.
-63 percent of the student body is female and 37 percent is male.
-More than 1,424 students are enrolled full-time, with 493 students enrolled part-time.
-47 percent of the student body identify as “minority.”
+Undergraduate enrollment is 1,977 and graduate enrollment is 689 students.
+57 percent of the student body is female and 43 percent is male.
+54 percent of the student body identify as "minority."

-More than $64 million was awarded to students in financial aid during the 2012 academic year, and 99 percent of entering undergraduates received some form of financial aid.
-The average amount of aid offered to each student is $17,500.
+In 2023, 99 percent of entering undergraduates received some form of financial aid.
+The average amount of aid offered to each student is $23,833.

 Undergraduate students make up 74 percent of total student enrollment.
 The average age of a first-time freshman student at Texas Wesleyan is 19.
 The average age of a transfer student is 26.
-71 percent of Texas Wesleyan students are Texas residents.
+83 percent of Texas Wesleyan students are Texas residents.